BenLorantfy/nestjs-zod/README.md

 ## Using ZodGuard

+> [!CAUTION]
+> `ZodGuard` is deprecated and will not be supported soon.
+It is recommended to use guards for authorization, not validation.
+See [MIGRATION.md](./MIGRATION.md) for more information.

 Sometimes, we need to validate user input before specific Guards.
 We can't use Validation Pipe since NestJS Pipes are always executed after Guards.

 The solution is `ZodGuard`.
 It works just like `ZodValidationPipe`, except for that is doesn't transform the input.